What is malaria?

-Malaria is a disease caused by a parasite that is transmitted to humans by the bite of an infected Anopheles mosquito.
+Malaria is caused by a parasite.
+It is passed to humans by the bite of an infected Anopheles mosquito.
 These mosquitoes are found in the tropics and subtropics in almost all countries.
-Nearly all cases of malaria in the U.S. are in people who have traveled internationally.
-Malaria is considered an entirely preventable and treatable disease.
-Treatment ensures elimination of the parasite from the blood, which prevents chronic or severe disease.
+Nearly all cases of malaria in the U.S. occur in people who have traveled to other countries.
+Treatment removes the parasite from the blood.

 After the parasites enter the body by a mosquito bite, they disappear from the circulating blood within an hour and gather in the liver.
 After several days, infected red blood cells (RBCs) emerge from the liver and infect other RBCs.

 What causes malaria?

 Malaria is caused by when you are bitten by an Anopheles mosquito that is infected by a Plasmodium species parasite.
 There are several different species of Plasmodium that can infect humans and cause illness.
 Some cause more serious problems than others do.
 One type in particular can be life-threatening and may cause liver and kidney failure.
 Another can remain dormant in the liver for many months or years.

 The risk of getting malaria depends on: